danielantall/HARper/README.md

 # HARper - 🏆 2nd Place Overall @ DataQuest '26

-> Detect signs of injury and instability early all through the phone in your pocket
+Detect signs of injury and instability early all through the phone in your pocket

+Injuries suck.
+And a lot of them are preventable with early intervention.
+You almost always carry a phone with you, it would be great if it could prevent you from future pain.
+HARper aims to solve with real-time inference capabilities to detect early signs of injury/fatigue.

 ---
 ![Demo](demo.jpeg)